Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Methods

 We build a Bayesian hierarchical regression model by placing a continuous version of a spike-and-slab prior on the spatially-varying $P$-coefficient vector $\bm{\beta}(s_j)$.
 The continuous mixture of Gaussians with two different variances, consisting of the spike and the slab distribution, is given by

-where $\gamma_p(s_j)$ is a latent binary indicator variable for covariate $p = 1, \dots, P$ and locations $j = 1, \dots, M$, $\nu_0$ is the spike variance and $\nu_1$ is the slab variance.
+where $\gamma_p(s_j)$ is a latent binary indicator variable for covariate $p = 1, \dots, P$ and locations $j = 1, \dots, M$, $\nu_0$ is the spike variance and $\nu_1$ is the slab variance which determine the amount of regularization.
 Variable selection is implemented via the latents $\gamma_p(s_j)$, and specifically it localizes the spatial effect of each variable.
 Due to the continuous spike-and-slab specification, the variance within the spike distribution is always $\nu_0 > 0$ which ensures the continuity of the spike distribution and therefore the derivation of closed form solutions of the variational parameter updates.
 The slab variance on the other hand is a set to a fixed value to include the range of all possible values of the spatially-varying coefficients.
-Particularly, the combination of a small spike variance and a large slab variance with latent indicator variables for every covariate $p=1, \dots, P$ and location $j = 1, \dots, M$ introduces a selective spatial shrinkage property that shrinks smaller coefficients close to zero and leaves the large parameters unaffected.
+The combination of a small spike variance and a large slab variance with latent indicator variables for every covariate and location introduces a selective spatial shrinkage property that shrinks smaller coefficients close to zero and leaves the large parameters unaffected.

-In order to account for the spatial dependence across the brain, we place an independent logistic regression prior with non-exchangeable inclusion probabilities on the latent binary indicator variables $\bm{\gamma}(s_j)$, similar to \cite{stingo2010}.
+In order to account for the spatial dependence across the brain, we place an independent logistic regression prior with non-exchangeable inclusion probabilities on the latent binary indicator variables $\bm{\gamma}(s_j)$ sampled from a Bernoulli distribution, similar to \cite{stingo2010}.
 The prior is non-exchangeable because we incorporate structural information via the sparsity parameter $\bm{\theta}(s_j) \in \mathds{R}^P$ which ensures that certain voxel locations are more likely to be included in the model than others.
 In the context of brain imaging data this means that voxels that are nearby each other probably have a similar inclusion probability.
-Specifically,
+Specifically, we model the latents $\gamma_p(s_j)$ via